 Every Jabber client has a different method of configuration.
-Our recommended and supported IM client is Spark, which you can download.
+A popular program is Spark, which you can download.
 To configure a client on your own (perhaps to take advantage of a client that also supports AIM, such as GAIM or Adium), here is the generic information you'll need:

 - Protocol: Jabber/XMPP.
 You must use a client which supports this standard.
 A fairly exhaustive list of such clients can be found on the Jabber.org home page.

 - Port: Try 5222.
 Some clients may require you to change to 5223, however, depending on the exact SSL support.

 - SSL: On.
 If if offers "STARTTLS" support, choose that; otherwise, just make sure it's trying to connect securely.

 Some clients hide the "SSL" option.
 Some automatically change the port to 5223 when you turn on SSL; others don't.
 Both of these are things to watch out for.
 (Some clients also handle SSL negatively -- there'll be a box for "allow plain-text transmission" or the like that must be unchecked.)